MariahMcMichael/MariahMcMichael.github.io/index.md

 ## About My Project

-The goal is to create a mechanism that disseminates information on local resources for caregivers of people with Alzheimer's or other dementias.
+The goal is to create a mechanism to disseminate information of local resources for caregivers of people with Alzheimer's or other dementias.
 To accomplish this goal, a chatbot will be implemented.
 It will require a backend database of resources that are sourced in a variety of ways that must be maintained.
-The resources are geographic so the backend database will require GIS services.
+The resources are location specific so the backend database will require geographic information system (GIS) services.

 Click on project summary to learn more